-- (i) Responding to the immediate urban and built form; - (ii) Designing and locating development to support connection to the surrounding context and local amenities; - (iii) Promoting the safe movement of pedestrians and vehicles on site; - (iv) Ensuring design is contextually appropriate and promotes local characteristics to contribute to community identity; - (v) Designs that respond to and promote the public interface by the provision of: - A. Streets and public places; - B. Pedestrian safety and amenity. - C. Side setbacks; and - D. Variation in roof form. - (vi) Provides usable and accessible individual and/or communal outdoor living courts that maximise light access, functionality and privacy. - (vii) Ensuring a communal outdoor living court is provided where private individual outdoor living courts are limited.
+- (i) Responding to the immediate urban and built form; - (ii) Designing and locating development to support connection to the surrounding context and local amenities; - (iii) Promoting the safe movement of pedestrians and vehicles on site; - (iv) Ensuring design is contextually appropriate and promotes local characteristics to contribute to community identity; - (v) Designs that respond to and promote the public interface by the provision of: - A. Streets and public places; - B. Pedestrian safety and amenity. - C. Side setbacks; and - D. Variation in roof form. - (vi) Ensuring a communal outdoor living court is provided where private individual outdoor living courts are limited.